COVID-19 information for clients

 Assessment and therapy sessions can continue throughout COVID-19 for these services by Telehealth.
 This is only if you and your therapist agree that it's the right approach and that the services are consistent with what we can cover.
 If you have any questions related to ongoing treatment, contact your provider.

-Non-acute (elective) services are likely to be carried out as normal in those parts of the nation currently at Alert Level 2.
+Non-acute (elective) services are likely to be carried out as normal in those parts of the nation in the orange traffic light setting.

-Procedures are likely to be delayed or rescheduled for those regions at Alert Levels 3 and 4.
+Procedures are likely to be delayed or rescheduled for those regions in the red setting.

 You should contact your surgical service if you have any questions about your procedure.